 - Promote and protect programs that help researchers translate exciting scientific discoveries into potential treatments.

-- Ensure that elected officials provide the NIH with the funding needed to support essential research.
+- Ensure elected officials provide the NIH with the funding needed to support essential research.

 At the core of the Cystic Fibrosis Foundation’s mission is to help ensure that all people with CF have access to high quality, specialized CF care and treatments to live longer, healthier lives.
 As breakthrough new treatments emerge from the CF drug development pipeline, coverage for these essential treatments and access to accredited care centers is vital.